Suyash060825/group-glance/README.md

-# Welcome to your Lovable project
+# Welcome to my project

+##I have created this prototype as a basic demonstartion of my idea in this domain.

 ## Project info

 **URL**: https://lovable.dev/projects/2dbbfbc5-1d22-40d4-b6a8-7ab81d000480

-## How can I edit this code?

-There are several ways of editing your application.

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/2dbbfbc5-1d22-40d4-b6a8-7ab81d000480) and start prompting.
+Simply visit the (https://lovable.dev/projects/2dbbfbc5-1d22-40d4-b6a8-7ab81d000480) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.